DeebotUniverse/docs/docs/advanced/data_types/json/commands/auto_empty.md

 data_type: json
 commands:
   - name: getAutoEmpty
-    description: Check if the auto empty mode is activated.
+    description: Check if the auto empty mode for the Auto Empty Station is activated.
     response:
       arguments:
         enable: "`1` if enabled otherwise `0`"